 What is coding?

-How does coding work?
+How coding is done

 SELF-DISCLOSURE

-Statements for and against change are defined in six subcategories and are coded as frequency counts.
-The coding is summarized as a percentage of change talk (the frequency of change talk / the frequency of change talk + the frequency of sustain talk).
+With CLEAR ('Client Language EAsy Rating'), two variables are coded, each with seven subcategories.
+The two types of client statements are those that indicate that the client is likely to change (Change Talk) and those that indicate that the client is unlikely to change (Sustain Talk).
+Statements for and against change are defined in six subcategories and coded as frequency counts.
+The coding is summarized in the percentage of change talk (frequency of change talk / frequency of change talk + frequency of sustain talk).

 MITI

-With MITI, 14 variables are coded, which define the counselor's statements in the conversation and the overall performance of the conversation.
-The four overarching variables are summarized into two components: the Relationship variable - engagement (Empathy and Partnership) and the Technical variable - change talk (Elicit-Provide-Elicit and Soften sustain talk).
-Ten types of conversational statements are defined and frequency counted (Giving Information, Persuade, Persuade with permission, Open Question, Simple Reflection, Complex Reflection, Affirm, Seek Collaboration, Autonomy, and Confrontation).
+With MITI, 14 variables are coded, which define the statements in the counselor's conversation and the overall performance of the conversation.
+The four overarching variables are summarized into two components: the relational variable - responsiveness (Empathy and Partnership) and the technical variable – change-driving (Promote Change Talk and Dampen Sustain Talk).
+Ten types of conversation statements are defined and counted (Information, Persuasion, Permission-Based Persuasion, Question, Simple Reflection, Complex Reflection, Affirmation, Seeking Collaboration, Emphasizing Autonomy, Confrontation).
+The first version of the 'Motivational Interviewing Treatment Integrity Coding Manual' was published in 2003 (MITI 2.0).
+It was updated with support from new research to the versions, MITI 3.0 and MITI 3.1.
+MIC Lab published the latest update in 2015 (MITI 4.2.1) in Swedish.

 Manuals and protocols